 Sunday, July 31, 2011

-I was gobsmacked to realize I haven’t said a word about the passing of Jack Horkheimer, The Star Hustler, in this blog.
-Whether you watched his little 5-minute PBS show faithfully or just knew of it, you were probably aware the Star Hustler/Gazer turned lots folks into amateur astronomers, if only in the most casual fashion.
+his little 5-minute PBS show faithfully or just knew of it, you were probably aware the Star Hustler (toward the end, Star Gazer...computer porn filters at schools didn't like "hustler" in a website name) turned lots of folks into amateur astronomers, if only in the most casual fashion.
 Like the dude who wrote to Jack that every time he took the garbage out he now identified a “new” star.
 That, muchachos, is the very essence of amateur astronomy.

-I didn’t know Jack Horkheimer, not really, though I met him at a Mid South Star Gaze one year.
-Jack’s Hustler/Gazer character was fun, and he obviously had a great time using that character to show how much fun astronomy can be, but the real Jack Horkheimer was, I believe, a much more thoughtful and scholarly sort than his onscreen persona would suggest.
+I didn’t know Jack Horkheimer, not really, though I met him at a Mid-South Star Gaze one year.
+Jack’s Hustler/Gazer character was fun, and he obviously had a great time using that character to show how much fun astronomy can be, but the real Jack Horkheimer was a much more thoughtful and scholarly sort than his onscreen persona would suggest.

 He was apparently a man of many interests, including those of an antiquarian nature.
 Which ain’t my cup of tea at a star party.
 While I enjoyed his presentation, “The Comet that Killed Cleopatra,” at Mid-South, I ducked out well before the end, just as Jack was getting wound up about Egyptian coinage.
 The stars were winking on and I wasn’t in the mood for that sort of stuff.
 But maybe I should have been.
 Jack Horkheimer was obviously a person who could and would teach you something, maybe something important, every time you listened to him.

-Yeah, the Star Hustler shtick was faintly ridiculous with the zany patter and props like the toilet paper rolls Jack called his “OPTO ISOLATORS,” but by the end of every installment of the TV show I’d learned something.
-Even if you didn’t need his simple advice about naked eye star gazing, Jack kept you up-to-date on the “what’s up” of the sky, very helpful in the days before instant Internet astro-news.
+Yeah, the Star Hustler shtick was faintly ridiculous with his zany patter and costume and props like the toilet paper rolls Jack called his “OPTO ISOLATORS,” but by the end of every installment of the TV show I’d learned something.
+Even if you didn’t need his simple advice about naked eye star gazing, Jack kept you up to date on the “what’s up” of the sky, very helpful in the days before instant Internet astro-news.
 Was Horkheimer’s show as good as the similar The Sky at Night in the UK?
 Maybe not; there’s only one Patrick Moore.
-But there was only one Jack Horkheimer, too, and Star Hustler was very good and I loved it.
+But there was only one Jack Horkheimer, too, and Star Hustler was good, and I loved it.

 Mama and Daddy and me and, after he came along, my brother, took a vacation almost every June, vacations that were kind of extravagant in a lower middle-class sort of way.
 We’d jump in the car and head for Florida.
 Usually for the East Coast and Daytona and Saint Augustine, but sometimes for the west coast and Tampa and all points in-between.